Food & Agriculture

 Statista | CC BY-ND 4.0

-One of the worst realisations about hunger and food insecurity is the reality that the world does produce enough food for everyone.
+One of the worst realisations about hunger and food insecurity is the reality that the world produces enough food for everyone.
 Vast inequalities, conflict, poverty, food waste, and a host of other issues mean that 828 million people go hungry every day.

 Global levels of hunger are actually rising.
-The second Sustainable Development Goal to eradicate hunger by 2030 is way off track.
-In a study by the IIASA, estimates predict that there will still be 2.5 billion people experiencing moderate to severe food shortage globally at the end of 2030.
+The second Sustainable Development Goal, which is to eradicate hunger by 2030, is way off track.
+In a study by the IIASA, estimates predict that there will still be 2.5 billion people experiencing moderate to severe food shortages globally at the end of 2030.

 Two men operate a huge red machine which is harvsting potatoes in a large field and throwing them into a green tractor which is moving alongside it